xin-huang/dadi-cli/docs/index.md

 	- scipy
 	- scikit-cuda

-Only Nvidia GPUs are supported if users want to accelerate their inference with GPUs.
+Only [NVIDIA](https://www.nvidia.com) GPUs are supported if users want to accelerate their inference with GPUs.

 ## Installation

-Users can install dadi-cli through Conda Forge:
+Users can install dadi-cli through [conda-forge](https://conda-forge.org/):
 ```
 conda install -c conda-forge dadi-cli
 ```